Crohn’s Disease Diet Plan: Foods To Eat & Avoid And Tips

 StyleCraze believes in credibility and giving our readers access to authentic and evidence-based content.
 Our stringent editorial guidelines allow us to only cite from reputed research institutions, academic journals, and medically established studies.
 If you discover any discrepancy in our content, you may contact us.

 According to the Crohn’s & Colitis Foundation disease around 70,000 new cases of IBD are diagnosed in the US each year (1).
 Crohn’s disease is a type of inflammatory bowel disease, and its typical symptoms are painful abdominal cramps and diarrhea.
 To prevent further complications like ulcers and sores, you MUST take care of your diet.
 This is why a specialized Crohn’s disease diet is important.
 It helps you choose foods that soothe the intestinal walls and avoid foods that might cause inflammation.
+As you read, you will learn that research suggests that a well-balanced diet may help alleviate inflammation, mitigate symptoms, and enhance overall well-being in individuals with Crohn’s disease.
 This article provides information on Crohn’s disease and takes you through how it helps, foods to eat and avoid as well as other diet tips.

 protip_icon At A Glance: Crohn’s Disease Diet